deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "Won't they notice?"

-"If they are who we want, it will not matter, and if they are not…well, they will never find out what happened.
+"If they are who we want, it will not matter, and if they are not...well, they will never find out what happened.
 Please, run the scan."

 Mwrmwrk raised a hand to acknowledge the order, then followed it.
 A second later, data poured onto Bedu's command screen.